pryv/dev-site/src/documents/reference-sections/activity.html.md

 ## <a id="activity-accesses"></a>Accesses

-While full access management is reserved for trusted apps via [methods in the administration](#admin-accesses), any app can retrieve and manage shared accesses depending on its own permissions.
+While full access management is reserved for trusted apps, any app can retrieve and manage shared accesses depending on its own permissions.
 All methods here only deal with shared accesses whose permissions are a subset of that linked to the token used for the requests.
 (You'll get a `403 Forbidden` error if trying to touch other types of accesses, or shared accesses with greater permissions.)

 ### GET `/accesses`